Sardingfish/Wavenet/README.md

 ```
 $ source scripts/downloadHepMC.sh
 ```
-This scripts installs the HepMC package to `./external/` and updates the appropriate path in the Makefile.
+This scripts installs the HepMC package to `./external/` and updates the appropriate path (`HEPMCPATH`) in the Makefile.
 See also the caveat below.

 Alternatively, can be installed manually, cf. [the official webpage](http://hepmc.web.cern.ch/hepmc/).
 If installed in this way, the variable `HEPMCPATH` at the top of the [Makefile](Makefile) needs to be updated to the installation directory and the `DYLD_LIBRARY_PATH` environment variable might need to be set manually, see below.